intrinio/java-sdk/docs/StandardizedTagApi.md

 String id = "id_example"; // String | The Intrinio Standardized Tag ID or its tag String identifier = "identifier_example"; // String | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID)
 String type = "type_example"; // String | Filter by type, when applicable
-LocalDate startDate = new LocalDate(); // LocalDate | Get historical data on or after this date LocalDate endDate = new LocalDate(); // LocalDate | Get historical date on or before this date String sortOrder = "desc"; // String | Sort by date `asc` or `desc` String nextPage = "nextPage_example"; // String | Gets the next page of data from a previous API call
+LocalDate startDate = null; // LocalDate | Get historical data on or after this date LocalDate endDate = null; // LocalDate | Get historical date on or before this date String sortOrder = "desc"; // String | Sort by date `asc` or `desc` String nextPage = "nextPage_example"; // String | Gets the next page of data from a previous API call